ziyili5/ziyili5.github.io/_pages/cv.md

 Service and leadership
 ======
 * Member of American Geophysical Union
-* Co-founder of Luoyin Studio
+* Co-founder of RockSeal Studio